Rpsingh2609/CHAT/README.md

 Setup and Instructions for using the Project :-

   This Full-stack project runs on React and Express.
 Make sure you have Node and MongoDB installed to run the API and React.
 We used VSCode and MongoDB Compass for this project.

-  Within VSCode, navigate your terminal to the express.js_server folder and run the following two commands: npm install and npm start
+  Within VSCode, navigate your terminal to the express.js_server folder and run the following two commands: npm install and npm start.

-  Navigate your terminal to the react.js_app folder and run the following two commands: npm install and npm start Navigate to your web browser and if it has not already displayed, enter in the following URL: http://localhost:3000/chat.
+  Navigate your terminal to the react.js_app folder and run the following two commands: npm install and npm start.

+  Navigate to your web browser and if it has not already displayed, enter in the following URL: http://localhost:3000/chat.

 Extensions :-